 Responding to President Barack Obama’s renewed commitment to the war in Afghanistan, Secretary General Anders Fogh Rasmussen of NATO pledged 5,000 additional Western troops to support the 42,000 NATO soldiers already on the ground.

-His promise seems a bit uncertain however.
-France and Germany announced that they will both wait until the Afghanistan conference in London next January before making a decision while Canada, Italy, the Netherlands and Poland, the only other NATO members, besides the United Kingdom, with more than a thousand troops stationed in Afghanistan currently, are troubled by rising opposition to the war effort at home.
-In fact, Canada and the Netherlands both intend to withdraw forces next year.
+His promise seems a bit uncertain.
+France and Germany announced they will wait until the Afghanistan conference in London in January before making a decision.
+Canada, Italy, the Netherlands and Poland, the only other NATO members, besides the United Kingdom, with more than a thousand troops in Afghanistan, are troubled by rising opposition to the war at home.
+In fact, Canada and the Netherlands had both planned to withdraw next year.